francoiscolombo/fc-automation/README.md

 ## how to build it?

-this is a maven project. use maven to build the 2 .jars with the following command:
+this is a maven project. use maven to build the .jar with the following command:

     mvn clean package

-it will create two jars files in the target subdirectory of agent and master modules.
+it will create `automaton.jar` file in the target subdirectory of the master module.

-copy the shaded jar and rename it to automaton.jar for the master, and automaton-agent.jar for the agent. that's all.